-The last revisions to elementary and middle school boundaries were implemented in the fall of 2010.
-All five Camas elementary schools house kindergarten-fifth grades while both middle schools encompass sixth-eighth grades.
+The last revisions to elementary and middle school boundaries were implemented in the fall of 2013.
+All six Camas elementary schools house kindergarten-fifth grades while both middle schools encompass sixth-eighth grades.

-- Helen Baller, Lacamas Heights, and Woodburn to Liberty Middle School
+- Helen Baller, Lacamas Heights, and Woodburn to Liberty Middle School; and

 Questions Related to Boundary Exceptions